 Ctrl+F4:

-Ctrl+F4: If, you are working on a window or Google chrome or anything, and you want to close it all; in that case, you can press Ctrl+F4.
+Ctrl+F4: If, you are working on a window or Google Chrome or anything.
+If you want to close it all; in that case, you can press Ctrl+F4.

 Alt+Home: Open the homepage of the active Tab